A downloadable tool for Windows, macOS, and Linux

 • Ivan Del Duca's player (tune "Modulus" by Ivan Del Duca (c) 1988 Systems Editoriale)

-• Johannes Bjerregaard's player (tune "Magnetic Fields" by Johannes Bjerregaard (c) 1986 Ace Crackings)
+• Johannes Bjerregaard's player (tune "Sweet" by Johannes Bjerregaard (c) 1988 Upfront/Starion)

 • Kawasaki Synthetizer player (tune "Major" by Ryo Kawasaki (c) 1983 Sight&Sound Music Software)